 Founded in 2010 by composer and conductor Tom Floyd and director Deborah Cohen, Shadow’s debut production was Tom’s first chamber opera The Nightingale and The Rose, based on the short story by Oscar Wilde with libretto by David Spittle, at The Gate Arts Centre (Cardiff).

-After the success of this first venture Tom and David went to write their second opera, The Shadow of the Wave which premiered at The Gate Arts Centre (2011) before Shadow Opera was invited by the Royal Welsh College of Music and Drama to perform a double-bill of Nightingale and Shadow of The Wave at the newly build Richard Burton Theatre, as part of the colleges opening celebrations.
-Since then the group have gone on to perform both productions in other venues such as Gloucester Cathedral and Tête à Tête Opera Festival (London).
+After the success of this first venture, Tom and David went to write their second opera, The Shadow of the Wave, which premiered at The Gate Arts Centre in 2011.
+Shadow Opera was invited by the Royal Welsh College of Music and Drama to perform a double bill of both works at the newly built Richard Burton Theatre, as part of the college’s opening celebrations.
+Since then both productions have been produced for Gloucester Cathedral and Tête à Tête Opera Festival in London.

 In 2013 Shadow Opera were invited back to Tête à Tête to premiere the first act of Tom and David’s adaptation of Voltaire’s short story, Micromegas, to great acclaim.
 This production featured the performances of James Long and Sophie Goldrick, who subsequently joined Shadow Opera as producers.